Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission

 The Dark Matter Particle Explorer (DAMPE) is a space-based particle and gamma-ray detector that has been operational since December 2015.
 It is designed to observe cosmic radiation up to $\sim$10~TeV for photons and e$^{-}$ + e$^{+}$, and hundreds of TeV for protons and ions while searching for indirect signatures of dark matter.
-The instrument consists of four sub-detectors: a plastic scintillator detector (PSD), designed to discriminate electrons from gamma rays and measure the absolute charge of impinging particles.
+The instrument consists of four subdetectors, the first being a plastic scintillator detector (PSD), designed to discriminate electrons from gamma rays and measure the absolute charge of impinging particles.
 The PSD comprises 82 bars, divided into 2 orthogonal layers, which are composed of 2 planes of staggered bars each.
 Below the PSD, a silicon-tungsten tracker-converter (STK) is used to measure the charged particle direction, giving additional information on the charge and converting photons in electron-positron pairs (with the help of tungsten layers).
 A bismuth germanium oxide (BGO) imaging calorimeter measures the energy of the particle and separates hadronic from electromagnetic showers.
 The BGO calorimeter is made of 14 layers, with 22 BGO bars each, for a total depth of more than 31 radiation lengths and $\sim$1.6 nuclear interaction lengths.
-Finally, the neutron detector (NUD), composed of boron-loaded plastic scintillators, collects neutrons from hadronic showers further refining the event identification.
-DAMPE has a deep calorimeter, large acceptance, and good energy resolution ($\sim$1.5\% for electrons and $\sim$30\% for protons) making it an optimal instrument for measuring cosmic rays up to a few hundreds of TeV~\cite{CHANG20176}.
-In this study, the very high energy spectrum for p+He up to 316~TeV is presented, using 6 years of flight data collected by DAMPE.
-By selecting a combined proton and helium sample, event selection criteria can be relaxed (with respect to the case of p alone or He alone) while keeping low contamination, thus obtaining more statistics.
-Consequently, higher statistics allow for an extension in energy up to 316~TeV, providing for the first time a bridge between space-based and ground-based results with relatively small uncertainties.
+Finally, the neutron detector, composed of boron-loaded plastic scintillators, collects neutrons from hadronic showers further refining the event identification.
+A schematic view of the DAMPE detector is shown in Fig. S1 of the Supplemental Material.
+DAMPE has a deep calorimeter, large acceptance, and good energy resolution ($\sim$1.5\% for electrons and $\sim$30\% for protons) making it an optimal instrument for measuring cosmic rays up to a few hundred TeV~\cite{CHANG20176}.
+In this study, the energy spectrum for \emph{p}+He is presented, using six years of flight data collected by DAMPE.
+By selecting a combined proton and helium sample, event selection criteria can be relaxed (with respect to the case of \emph{p} alone or He alone) while keeping low contamination and larger statistics.
+This allows for an extension in energy up to $\sim$0.5~PeV and provides for the first time a bridge between space-based and ground-based results with relatively small uncertainties.